jancr/sequtils/README.md

 Out[19]: SequenceRange(4, 10, seq=None)
 ```

-if you add numbers or tuples, the code will assume that those are indexes,
+If you add numbers or tuples, the code will assume that those are indexes,
 thus the following 3 all gives the GRR motif by moving `glp1.stop` by `(1, 3)`

-create new object moving `glp1.stop`
+Create new object moving `glp1.stop`

 ```
 In [20]: SequenceRange(1 + glp1.stop, 3 + glp1.stop)
 Out[20]: SequenceRange(128, 130, seq=None)
 ```

-create new object via math, here we perform `SequenceRange` + `SequencePoint`
+Create new object via math, here we perform `SequenceRange` + `SequencePoint`

 ```
 In [20]: glp1.stop + SequenceRange.from_index(1, 3)